ESCL-OU/LGM50/README.md

 # Install Requirements

-We make use of [CasADi](https://web.casadi.org/) for the symbolic variables to be integrated with MPC and optimal control methods.
+We make use of [CasADi](https://web.casadi.org/) for the symbolic variables to allow models to be utilized in MPC and optimal control methods.
 So to run the simulations you will need to install [CasADi](https://web.casadi.org/) framework.
 To install [CasADi](https://web.casadi.org/):